 - Basic and applied research

 - New applications of existing knowledge

 - Integration of knowledge

 - Creative endeavors

-• Development and/or analysis of pedagogical methods
+- Development and/or analysis of pedagogical methods

+- Mentoring of research trainees (especially graduate students)

 Expectations: The Department of Biology expects that successful candidates for retention, tenure, and promotion as well as for meritorious performance evaluations have a record of ongoing scholarly activity and evidence that external peer review has judged it to be of value.
 However, the nature of scholarly activities varies and not all activities deemed as scholarly need to have been subject to peer review.
 Quality, rather than quantity, of scholarly activity shall be the major criteria for assessing a faculty member's record of scholarly activity.